emberjs/guides/source/localizable/routing/defining-your-routes.md

 ## Index Routes

-At every level of nesting (including the top level), Ember.js automatically provides a route for the `/` path named `index`.
+At every level of nesting (including the top level), Ember automatically provides a route for the `/` path named `index`.

 For example, if you write a simple router like this: